 Therefore, at the end of year one, clients may find they have missed many of their year-end targets, a “downer” for everyone.
 So in year two, management teams scale back realistically, heeding our advice to “under-promise and over-deliver” to their board of directors, stakeholders and staff.

 However, success is not just about setting realistic expectations.
-There are strategies we have discovered that truly make a difference in performance.
+There are strategies we have discovered that truly make a difference in successful strategic plans.
 The data proves it.
 Here are our lessons from the journey.

 The keys to improved performance